fwcd/drum/README.md

 ## Supported Services

-Currently, the following music streaming services are supported:
+Currently, the following music services are supported:

 * Spotify
-* Apple Music (WIP)
+* Apple Music
+* Local, YAML-based playlists (via stdio or files)

 > Note that the tool only processes metadata, not the actual audio files.